C-Rodg/Api-eTouches-schedule-changes/README.md

 ## API Reference

-Add your eTouches credentials and email recipient to index.js and then run the application to start receiving changes.
+Add your eTouches credentials, email configuration, and determine if test mode is needed and then run the application to start receiving eTouches schedule changes straight to your email.

 ## Contributors